mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/feature_info.rst

 * **Display:** Display of the information, Tabs or Accordion.
 * **Width/ Height:** width/ height of the dialog in px, default is 700/500.
 * **Show original:** show the css-style of the original feature info result, default is false.
 * **Only valid:** The parameter "Only valid" highly depends on the format of the GetFeatureInfo response.
-Example UMN: as long as the template defines a correct HTML head and body element (for example by referencing a header and footer file), Mapbender3 will interpret the result as valid.
+Example UMN: as long as the template defines a correct HTML head and body element (for example by referencing a header and footer file), Mapbender will interpret the result as valid.
 Are these head and body elements missing, Mapbender will interpret the result as not valid.

   * Please make sure, that the GetFeatureInfo Response is a valid HTML.
   * If you have defined ``text/plan`` as output-format, the switch ``only valid`` must not be activated because ``text/plain`` doesn't return valid HTML.